 Verification of information you provide to us

 We may disclose your personal information to a third party to verify that the information that you have provided to us is correct.
-For example, if you apply to change your name, we routinely conduct checks with our equivalent bodies in other States and Territories, before deciding whether to register the change.
+We routinely conduct checks with other government bodies, including Commonwealth agencies and those in other States and Territories, such as motor vehicle and driver licensing authorities, other registries of births deaths and marriages, other government departments and law enforcement agencies.
+For example, if you apply to change your name, we routinely conduct checks with other government bodies, before deciding whether to register the change.

 Reciprocal arrangements with other States and Territories